zhiyangtang/VUG-for-TSPG/README.md

 - Graph File: input graph filename in "Datasets/"
 - Number of queries: the number of random queries

+You can edit the parameter θ in the code.

 After executions, generated query files are stored as "Datasets/GenQuery/{Graph File}.query"

 ## Execute VUG